Durg–Jammu Tawi Superfast Express: Coach composition

 As it shares its rake with 12834 Durg–Hazrat Nizamuddin Chhattisgarh Sampark Kranti, it has been replaced with LHB coach.

 Traction

-Both trains are hauled by a Tuglakabad-based WAP-7 locomotive from Jammu to Bilaspur, from Bilaspur to Durg both trains are hauled by a Bhilai-based WAP-7 locomotive and vice versa.
+Both trains are hauled by a Tughlakabad Loco Shed-based WAP-7 electric locomotive from Jammu to Bilaspur, from Bilaspur to Durg both trains are hauled by a Bhilai Loco Shed-based WAP-7 electric locomotive and vice versa.

 Rake sharing

 The train shares its rake with 12823/12824 Chhattisgarh Sampark Kranti Superfast Express.

-Direction reversal

-The train reverses its direction once: